Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/managed-desktop/get-started/register-reused-devices-self.md

 Si votre appareil est issu d’un fournisseur de partenaire Bureau géré Microsoft, l’image doit être correcte.

-Vous pouvez également appliquer l’image vous-même si vous préférez.
+Vous pouvez également appliquer l’image vous-même si vous le souhaitez.
 To get started, contact the Microsoft representative you’re working with and they will provide you the location and steps for applying the image.

 ### <a name="deliver-the-device"></a>Remettre l’appareil